osonus/oson/UserGuide.md

 Use one of the three public methods to convert a Java object to a Json document: serialize, toJson, writeValueAsString.

 oson or oson.asOson() is the default behavior, but it is easy to use Gson and Jackson's version: oson.asGson(), oson.asJackson(), will use these two popular Json-Java processors.
 Use oson.setPrintErrorUseOsonInFailure(true) to make it use oson's own feature if either gson or jackson fails and throws exception.
+The ObjectMapper and Gson objects are revealed by calling oson.getJackson() and oson.getGson(), then you can configure and use them as you normally do for Json-Java conversion.

 Customization can be done using Java classes and annotations.